East Timorese Portuguese: Social context

-After independence, Portuguese was restored by the new government of Timor-Leste as one of the official languages with Tetum, with Indonesian and English as "working languages".
+After independence, Portuguese was restored by the new government of Timor-Leste as one of the official languages with Tetun, with Indonesian and English as "working languages".
 Timor-Leste asked for help from Brazil, Portugal, and the Latin Union to spread the teaching of the language, although its prominence in official and public spheres has been met with some hostility from younger Indonesian-educated East Timorese.

 Some people in Timor-Leste have complained that teachers from Portugal and Brazil are poorly equipped to teach in the country, as they do not know local languages, or understand the local culture.
-Nevertheless, the late Sérgio Vieira de Mello, who headed the United Nations Transitional Administration in East Timor, was a Brazilian who not only established a close working relationship with Xanana Gusmão (the country's first president) as a fellow Portuguese-speaker, but was respected by many East Timorese because of his efforts to learn Tetum.
+Nevertheless, the late Sérgio Vieira de Mello, who headed the United Nations Transitional Administration in East Timor, was a Brazilian who not only established a close working relationship with Xanana Gusmão (the country's first president) as a fellow Portuguese-speaker, but was respected by many East Timorese because of his efforts to learn Tetun.

 Phonology

 The Portuguese dialect of the East Timorese people is similar to other Lusophone Asian dialects, like the Indian, Malaysian and Indonesian ones, and to some extent, the African as well.
-The perceivable difference between Timorese Portuguese and the Portuguese spoken in Lisbon lies in the Timorese speaker's intonation, where a subtle Tetum-based tone carrying the Portuguese on top is found.
+The perceivable difference between Timorese Portuguese and the Portuguese spoken in Lisbon lies in the Timorese speaker's intonation, where a subtle Tetun-based tone carrying the Portuguese on top is found.
 The translation for "please" is por favor.
 It is /[puʁ faˈvo]/ in Brazilian colloquial speech, /[poʁ faˈvoʁ]/ or /[poɾ faˈvoɾ]/ in Brazilian educated speech, /[po faˈvo]/ in Timor-Leste, but /[poɾ fɐˈvoɾ]/ in European Portuguese.
 Local government and schools are strict to teach European dialect, as Macau, Portugal and PALOP countries use, because European is the chosen pronunciation, the native pronunciation is closer to European than Mozambican even though it is midway between European and Mozambican dialects, so it is common for foreigners to hear /[poɾ fɐˈvoɾ]/ being used in Timor-Leste.
-The Portuguese standard phonology is slightly affected by Tetum and other native languages, even though it is not a mother language of the population.
+The Portuguese standard phonology is slightly affected by Tetun and other native languages, even though it is not a mother language of the population.

 At the level of phonology, there are phenomena of metathesis, denasalization, resyllabification and variation in the realization of palatal consonants, such as /ʃ/ > pronounced as [sʲ] or [s]: